roseswe/ClusterMon/README.md

             op monitor on-fail=restart interval=60
     clone ClusterMon-clone rsc_ClusterMonEL \
             meta target-role=Started

+In the context of the ClusterMon resource configuration for Pacemaker, the parameter update=10000 specifies the update interval in milliseconds for the monitoring script.
+This means that the monitoring script will update its status every 10 seconds.
+Adjust to your needs...

 Copy and chmod +x the cmeasylogger.sh file to all nodes :-)